-These voices include grand piano (sampled from a top of the line concert grand piano from Yamaha), guitar, synthesizer, piano, vibraphone, and many others.
+These voices include grand piano, guitar, synthesizer, piano, vibraphone, and many others.
 Each voice has its own demo song, so you can listen to how it is supposed to sound before using it.

 There is even a dual mode that you can use that lets you layer two voices, so they can be played together at the same time.
 Or, you can use the split mode, which lets you play two voices at once without layering, so each is controlled by one of the two keyboard sections.
 This is going to really add to your musical creations.
 Other features that we love about the P-255 include: